Should you buy life insurance for children?

-For most people, buying life insurance for a child is unnecessary since you don't rely on them financially.
-Learn the pros, cons, and alternatives to buying life insurance for children so you can save for their future.
+In most cases, buying life insurance for a child is unnecessary since you don't rely on them financially.
+Learn the pros and cons of buying life insurance for children — and when it’s worth it.

 Headshot of Tory Crowley